Estimated reading time: 5 minutes

 So, is the diving good in Zanzibar?

-Zanzibar Diving is wonderful.
+Diving in Zanzibar is wonderful.
 With warm and clear water almost all year round, stunning coral reefs, diverse array of marine life, including local dolphin pods.
 Thousands of divers who pass through our dive shop yearly leave satisfied, and many returns or send friends.
 But, if you are looking specifically for a pelagic destination, I can highly recommend doing a live-aboard in the Maldives or diving in Tofu, Mozambique.